bagistoplus/visual/docs/building-theme/best-practices/integrating-editor.md

 - Use `@visual_design_mode` to scope editor-specific behavior
 - Use `liveUpdate()` for simple instant updates
 - Use `handleLiveUpdate()` for advanced DOM control
-- Reinitialize JavaScript using `visual:section:updated`
+- Reinitialize JavaScript using `visual:section:load` and `visual:block:load`
 - Make edited blocks clearly visible in the preview

-These patterns help ensure your section behaves consistently and responsively within the live editor environment.
+These patterns help ensure your sections and blocks behave consistently and responsively within the live editor environment.